siuwafong/team-beagle/README.md

-The app can be found on [link](https://happy-heyrovsky-5a1d90.netlify.app) (NOTE: at the moment the link only works on Firefox due to issues with storing cookies.
+The app can be found [here](https://happy-heyrovsky-5a1d90.netlify.app) (NOTE: at the moment the link only works on Firefox due to issues with storing cookies.
 This will be resolved at a later date)

 ## Loving Sitter